 “I look forward to observing the growth of this sector's innovators and start-ups under EIT's innovative approach, which has had a significant impact on the lives of Europeans over the previous decade.”

-RMIT Europe is already working with EIT on various initiatives, including a project to bring the University’s growth engine for entrepreneurship and innovation – RMIT Activator – to Europe.
+RMIT Europe is already working with EIT on various initiatives, including an Innovation Capacity Building for Higher Education program called Network IQ, which will bring the University’s growth engine for entrepreneurship and innovation – RMIT Activator – to Europe.

 New online courses for sustainable, inclusive and beautiful cities – run by RMIT in partnership with EIT and the New European Bauhaus – were launched in November.